Frequently Asked Questions (FAQ)

 2. When do North Central students usually go abroad?

-Programs are available primarily for the fall term, but other terms, including summer, are possible.
+Programs are available primarily for the fall term, but other terms, including winter/spring and summer, are possible.

 January 31st is the deadline for all fall programs.
-If you are interested in a spring or summer program, please contact us.
+If you are interested in a winter/spring or summer program, please contact a study abroad advisor.

 No. While we do have language programs available in a number of different countries, the opportunities for study abroad are diverse enough to meet the needs of virtually any undergraduate's course of study.
 Study abroad is not limited to language majors or those with knowledge of foreign languages; North Central College has a number of programs providing language training introduction classes as well as programs taught in English in many countries.

 Yes.
-The Office of International Programs offers programs abroad for each and every academic program.
+The Center for Global Education offers programs abroad for each and every academic program.
 Credits taken abroad can be applied to your major, minor, electives, or general education requirements.
-Furthermore, studying abroad fulfills the ACR requirement of an Intercultural Seminar.
+Studying abroad also fulfills the ACR requirement of an Intercultural Seminar.
 Talk to your academic advisor to identify what courses, if any, must be taken at North Central.

 Study abroad at North Central College is very affordable.
 Students who enroll in in any of our direct enrollment, or group programs are charged only college tuition plus a $3,500 program fee, which covers housing abroad.
-Students studying abroad through exchange programs pay college tuition and housing to the host institution.
+Students studying abroad through exchange programs pay college tuition and housing costs to the host institution.
 Most housing fees fall into the range of $2,500 - $3,500.
-The only extra expenses are that of a plane ticket, and personal cost of living expenses (including meals for most programs).
+The only extra expenses are that of a plane ticket, and personal cost of living expenses, which includes meals for most programs, travel, transportation, etc.

 Most North Central College-based financial aid can be applied to North Central College programs.
 A variety of scholarships are available, including one made possible through the Wallace N. Rasmussen Foundation.
 Click here for more information on financial aid and scholarships.

-Students stay in a number of different types of accommodation based on what program they choose.
-A few of these housing options are dorms, suites, hostels, on-campus or off-campus apartments, and homestays.
+Students stay in a number of different types of accommodations based on what program they choose.
+A few of these housing options are residence halls, guest houses, on-campus or off-campus apartments, and homestays.

 Yes.
-Academic Internships with prior approval from your academic advisor may allow you to progress toward your academic degree while earning practical experience in the field.
-We develop these internships in consultation with your academic advisor.
+Academic internships with prior approval from your academic advisor may allow you to progress toward your academic degree while earning practical experience in the field.
+We develop these internships in consultation with your academic advisor, and the placement offerings facilitated by the host institution.
 Internships provide work experience in a realistic environment.
 Please refer to our updated education abroad brochure to see which of our programs offer internships.

 Absolutely!
 With the right planning, students can go abroad a number of times and still graduate on time.